William Lamb (sculptor): Artistic career

 Lamb set up a studio in Montrose in 1924.
-He earned a livelihood initially by print making, almost all etchings, and by drawing.
-Simultaneously he started to model whenever he had time or a commission.
+He earned a livelihood initially by printmaking, almost all etchings, and by drawing.
+Simultaneously, he started to model whenever he had time or a commission.
 He gradually fell under the influence of Hugh MacDiarmid and the Scottish Renaissance literary movement which was centred in Montrose.
-This confirmed his resolve to make his work distinctly Scottish by modelling the ordinary men and women working in the community around him.
-In 1929 he won the Guthrie Award for the best work shown by a young Scottish artist at the Royal Scottish Academy's summer exhibition.
+This confirmed his resolve to make his work distinctly Scottish; by modelling the ordinary men and women working in the community around him.
+In 1929, he won the Guthrie Award for the best work shown by a young Scottish artist at the Royal Scottish Academy's summer exhibition.
 The work was a bust entitled Ferryden Fisherwife.